-- Create and outsource content that is tailored to your intended audience.
+- Create and outsource content that is especially for your audience.

 - Promote the content through appropriate media sources.

-These stages are meant to serve as a short checklist to assist you in designing your strategies.
+These stages serve as a short checklist to assist you in designing your strategies.
 You’ll notice that content is dynamic as you begin to work on your strategies.
 Even if trends change, your approach will act as a foundation for your work.

 Key Factors to Consider While Building a Multilingual App For Your Business